Robert Pickton Biography

 Forensic analysis, however, became difficult as most of the bodies were severely mutilated and in advanced stages of decomposition.
 It was also claimed that he used to feed the bodies directly to his pigs.
 The government later revealed in 2004 that he might have ground up the human flesh and mixed it with the pork which he sold to the public.

 On 30th January 2006, his trial began in New Westminster.
 He was charged with 27 murders to which he pleaded not guilty.
 Justice Williams severed the charges and split them into two categories: one group of six counts and another of twenty counts.
-Due to lack of evidence, one of the 27 counts was rejected.
+Due to a lack of evidence, one of the 27 counts was rejected.

 On 9 December 2007, the jury announced that Pickton was guilty of six counts of second-degree murder.
 He was eventually sentenced by Judge James Williams to life, with no possibility of parole for 25 years—the maximum punishment for second-degree murder.

 Though he was convicted of six charges in the initial trial, an appeal was made by the British Columbia Crown prosecutors to have Pickton sentenced on the other twenty charges as well.
-Later, a second trial was cancelled as it would not add anything, as Pickton was already serving the maximum sentence under the law.
+Later, a second trial was canceled as it would not add anything, as Pickton was already serving the maximum sentence under the law.

 See the events in life of Robert Pickton in Chronological Order